juhyeonkim95/Mitsuba3DopplerToF/README.md

     * `antithetic_mirror` : use stratification for primal sample (Fig.8-(d) in the main paper)

 Note that correlated sampler generate repeated random numbers, and `time_sampling_method` and `antithetic_shift` actually decide how to transform this into specific time samples.

+## Implemention of Motion Blur
+To simulate Doppler ToF rendering, we implemented motion blur which is not implemented in original Mitsuba3.
+We exploit OptiX motion blur functionalities for implementation.
+The default Mitsuba3 interpolation on transformation matrix seems to be inaccurate, we used a simple linear interpolation (check `transform.h` line 466).
+For scene formatting, we tried to be similar with Mitsuba0.5 version.

 ## Usage
 ```